secretstartups/handbook/content/handbook/finance/accounting/_index.md

 **Billable Expenses**

-If you have an expense report that can be billed back to a customer please make sure to check the "billable" flag in Expensify along with tagging the customer name under the "customer" field in Expensify.
+If you have an expense report that can be billed back to a customer please make sure to check the "billable" flag in Navan along with tagging the customer name under the "customer" field in Navan.

 #### Processing payment for invoices in Coupa